Tight Bounds on the Effective Complex Permittivity of Isotropic Composites and Related Problems

 The BM bounds can also be used in an inverse fashion, i.e., to obtain information about the composition of a material from a measurement of its effective properties.
 If we know that a composite material is made from two phases with known permittivities, we can use the BM bounds to obtain bounds on the volume fraction from a measurement of its effective permittivity \cite{McPhedran:1990:ITP,Cherkaeva:1998:IBM}.
 In essence, one has to find the range of values of the volume fraction for which the measured value of the effective permittivity lies in the lens-shaped region.

-We remark, in passing, that the analytic method is also useful for bounding the response in the time domain for a given time dependent applied field (that is not at constant frequency) \cite{Mattei:2016:BRV}.
-This approach is more useful for the equivalent antiplane elasticity problem since typical relaxation times are much longer.
+We remark, in passing, that the analytic method is also useful for bounding the response in the time domain for a given time-dependent applied field (that is not at constant frequency) \cite{Mattei:2016:BRV}.
+This approach is more useful for the equivalent antiplane elasticity problem, since typical relaxation times are much longer.

-Furthermore, the analytic properties extend to the Dirichlet-to-Neumann map governing the response of bodies containing two or more phases, not just in quasistatics but also for wave equations (at constant frequency), see chapters\,3 and 4 in \cite{Milton:2016:ETC}.
+Furthermore, the analytic properties extend to the Dirichlet-to-Neumann map governing the response of bodies containing two or more phases, not just in quasistatics but also for wave equations (at constant frequency) (see Chaps.\,3 and 4 in \cite{Milton:2016:ETC}).